 In spring 2008, the exhibition facilities at Hlemmur, then under The Icelandic Institute of Natural History, were closed.
-No exhibition running since then.

 IMNH established in 2007

 The Icelandic Museum of Natural History operates under its own Special Act and The Museum Act no. 141/2011 for Icelandic museums in general.